 Is it a bad idea to rock your baby?
 It depends.
 It is never a bad idea to cuddle your baby and give him/her lots of love and affection!
-It’s only when rocking your baby becomes something you can’t keep up with is it a problem.
+It’s only when rocking your baby becomes something you can’t keep up with that it is a problem.
 Let’s take a step back and let me explain what a sleep association is.

 What is your sleep association?
 How do you fall asleep?

 What kind of routine do you do before you go to sleep each night?
 Do you watch TV?
 Talk to your partner?
 Do you read a book?
 Do you sleep on a pillow?
 These are the types of things you associate with going to sleep each night.
 What would happen if your power was out and you couldn’t watch the news or read your book?
 Would you have trouble falling asleep?
 Perhaps.
 Or, perhaps not.
 Would you have trouble going to sleep without your pillow?
 That might be more likely to give you trouble.
 Some sleep associations are stronger than others.
-What if you went to sleep with your pillow and covers and 2 hours later woke up and they were gone?
+What if you went to sleep with your pillow and covers and 2 hours later woke up and they were GONE!?
 Would you be able to go back to sleep without looking for the pillow?
-Now let’s look at how this concept might affect your baby/child.
+Now let’s look at how this concept of ‘sleep associations’ might affect your baby/child.

 What is your child’s sleep association?
 How does your child fall asleep?